-While gazing out at the Nile river, he remembered the trek through the dry desert, onwards to the Egyptian palace of Alexandria with a contingent of forty troops, twenty men from both the Second and Third army.
-To his amazement, his fellow General either was unfazed, or simply tolerated the sufferable heat.
+While gazing out at the Nile river, he remembered the trek through the dry desert, onwards to the Egyptian palace of Alexandria with a contingent of forty troops; twenty men from both the Second and Third Army.
+To his amazement, his fellow General either was unfazed or simply tolerated the unsufferable heat.
 Strange, since he was way lighter in pigmentation.

-"Just drink lots of water, and hope that the royal couple is as miserable as you are."
+'Just drink lots of water, and hope the royal couple are as miserable as you are.'

-He recalled Palaemon's laughter as he failed to lighten the mood.
-The dark Elite General been to Egypt before when the Conqueror advised the same liquid element to fight back the effects of Helios.
+He recalled Palaemon's laughter when he failed to lighten the mood.
+The dark General been to Egypt before when the Conqueror advised the same liquid element to fight back the effects of Helios.
 Water quenched his thirst, but did little for his agitation towards the shining celestial.

 A light knock was barely audible on the door of the guest chamber he occupied.

-Draco then reached for the silver cup that was on the oak stand next to him, bringing the crisp cold water to his lips.
-After drinking his fill, he began to face his compatriot.
+Bringing the crisp cold water to his lips and drinking his fill, he began to face his compatriot.

 The soldier's fist came over his chest in salute to his commander.

 "Lieutenant Hector, what is the meaning of you coming here?"
-Draco was clearly annoyed at the young man who origins hailed from Carthage.
+Draco was clearly annoyed at the young man whose origins hailed from Carthage.

 Hector's complexion was a few tones lighter than his own.
-Draco had always coincided Hector's birth with the conquest of Carthage, by the ambitious younger Julius Caesar.
-With Rome's history of pillaging, it's easier to agree that Hector's mother were either raped, or willingly available to one, if not many of the soldiers.
-However, the Lieutenant of the Second army never talked about his parentage, and the Lord Conqueror hadn't inquired about it.
-The only thing she cared to know was if he was a capable fighter, which he is.
+Draco had always coincided Hector's birth with the conquest of Carthage by the ambitious younger Julius Caesar.
+With Rome's history of pillaging, it's easier to agree Hector's mother were either raped, or willingly available to one, if not many of the soldiers.
+However, the Lieutenant of the Second Army never talked about his parentage, and the Lord Conqueror hadn't inquired about it.
+The only thing she cared to know was if he were a capable fighter, which he is.

-"General Draco, I have come to inform you that, General Palaemon is indispose.
+"General Draco, I have come to inform you that General Palaemon is indisposed.
 He has been unwell since last night."

 "We have an audience with the Pharaoh."
 Draco said in eloquence.
 "What caused his indisposition?"

-Spinning sharply, he tossed the rest of the water in his cup out the window, and watched the slaves work outside the palace while mumbling.
-"Drink lots of water they say.
+'Damn it, Palaemon.'
+Spinning sharply, Draco tossed the remaining water in his cup out the window and watched the slaves work outside the palace while mumbling, "Drink lots of water they say.
 Ha, now the fool is sick."

-"I also have reports on the three scouts who went on reconnaissance."
+"I also have reports on the three scouts whom went on reconnaissance."

 "Out of the three that left, one returned deeply dehydrated.
 The other two perished from exposure to the elements."
 Hector answered.

-"One, from both the Second and Third army.
-Argin, the scout that had returned, did mention that an-"
+"One from both the Second and Third Army.
+Argin, the scout that returned, did mention an-"